Murray Taulagi: 2022

 In round 10 of the 2022 NRL season, he scored two tries for North Queensland in a 36-12 victory over the Wests Tigers.

 Taulagi played 25 matches for North Queensland in the 2022 NRL season as the club finished third on the table and qualified for the finals.
 Taulagi played in both finals matches including their preliminary final loss to Parramatta.
 He finished as the clubs top try scorer for the season with 17 tries.

 In October he was named in the Australia squad for the 2021 Rugby League World Cup.
 In the third group stage match at the 2021 Rugby League World Cup, Taulagi scored two tries for Australia in their 66-6 victory over Italy.

+2023

+In round 18 of the 2023 NRL season, Taulagi scored a hat-trick in North Queensland's 74-0 victory over the Wests Tigers.

+Taulagi played 20 matches for North Queensland in the 2023 NRL season as the club finished 11th on the table.

+2024

+Taulagi was named on the wing for Queensland ahead of game one in the 2024 State of Origin series.

+In round 22 of the 2024 NRL season, Taulagi scored a hat-trick in North Queensland's 48-30 victory over the Wests Tigers.

+In round 27, Taulagi scored two tries for North Queensland in their 44-6 victory over Canterbury.

+Taulagi 18 games for North Queensland in the 2024 NRL season as they finished 5th on the table.
+He played in both finals games for North Queensland as they were eliminated in the second week by Cronulla.

+2025

+Taulagi played 15 games for North Queensland in the 2025 NRL season as the club finished 12th on the table.